An Easter Cocktail Recipe Even the Bunny Would Love

 RELATED: Champagne Aphrodisiac & Health Benefits

-But then there’s the carrots.
-Although they don’t make my list of the world’s most potent aphrodisiacs, carrots offer several sexual health benefits that are worth a shout out.
-True, you’re only getting carrot juice in small doses with this drink, you’re still going to benefit from a boost of beta-carotene.
+True, you’re only getting carrot juice in small doses with this drink, but you’re still going to benefit from a boost of beta-carotene.
 In fact, carrot juice may be one of the best Easter drinks.
-This vegetable juice, which is a relatively low sugar and low calorie drink, is said to help boost metabolism.
-And you’re going to need some help to digest all that Easter chocolate!
+This vegetable juice, a relatively low-sugar and low-calorie drink, is said to help boost metabolism.
+And you’re going to need some help to digest all that Easter chocolate.

 Ingredients